Juniper/contrail-infra-doc/source/rfc/logs.rst

 Problem
 -------

-Our log server is full way too often.
+The log server is full way too often.
 We're currently running on a 14-day policy, even though we should be keeping at least 30 days of logs.

 Current setup
 ~~~~~~~~~~~~~